 - The owner is responsible for any bodily injury or damaged caused by the animal to any individual, and is also responsible for the subsequent charges.

-- The owner must notify the Director of Residence Life and/or the Director of Student Academic Services, in writing, when the animal is no longer needed in the residence.
+- The owner must notify the Director of Residence Life and/or the Learning Services Coordinator, in writing, when the animal is no longer needed in the residence.

-- If the owner is seeking to replace an Emotional Support Animal with another, the student must file a new Registration form and file a new request with the Director of Student Academic Services.
+- If the owner is seeking to replace an Emotional Support Animal with another, the student must file a new Registration form and file a new request with the Learning Services Coordinator.

 - Animals must be under the owners control at all times.
 This includes, all animals are to be on a leash with a limit length of 6’ or up to 20’ if on a retractable leash, harness, or within a carrier device at all times when outside of the designated living quarters.